 It's telling that on Benjamin Moore's site, the “matching colors” are all beige and green.
-This is because Swiss Coffee has slightly green undertones.
-So it works well with earthy colors.
-I definitely wouldn't recommend it if you favor decorating with cooler colors, like blues and grays.
+This is not surprising given that Swiss Coffee has slightly green undertones.
+Those green undertones mean that it works well with earthy colors.
+That also means that Swiss Coffee would not work particularly well with cooler colors, like blues and grays.

-You can see that Swiss Coffee works beautifully in Blesser House's living room with earthy tones.
+Let's look at an example!
+You can see that Swiss Coffee works beautifully in Blesser House's living room below because it is filled with earthy tones.
 You'll also notice that it looks less yellow in her living room which is because of all the natural light flooding in–it would look more yellow in a room that receives less natural light.

 Could BM Swiss Coffee work well for your home?